hakyimlab/TFXcan/enformer_predict/README.md

 ### Paramaters
 The following folders/files/changes are needed:

 [ENFORMER parameters](./metadata/enformer_parameters.json) - This is a json file and is the only file that needs changing to suit your specific circumstance.
 All paths given to the json file should be absolute paths, please.
+Also, please don't add a forward slash, `/`, after the path names.
+Thank you!

 - `output_dir`: Predictions are saved here as `{individual_id}/{region}_predictions.h5`, using an `hdf5` format.
 - `interval_list_dir`: This folder should contain a `.txt` file for each individual you want to predict for.
 The text file containing the intervals should be named this way: `{individual_id}_{transcription_factor}_{any other information you want}.txt`, and should contain just the regions of interest listed row-wise.
 Also each region should be named thus: `chr_start_end` e.g. "chr1_4000_4020".
 This region will be expanded or resized for ENFORMER.